Crowden's 40th Anniversary

 February 6, 2020, 7:30 pm

-Acclaimed Berlin-based violinist Nora Chastain, a student of Anne Crowden, performs a memorable evening of masterworks.
+Acclaimed Berlin-based violinist Nora Chastain, a student of Anne Crowden, performed a memorable evening of masterworks.

 Crowden members at the Patron ($500) level and higher receive complimentary tickets to the Winter Benefit, as well as to an exclusive reception prior to the concert.
 Become a Crowden Member here.